 Wet-bulb temperature (WBT) is the lowest temperature that can be reached under ambient conditions by the evaporation of water only.
 As the WBT increases past 26°C (79°F), it starts to become dangerous.
 The 2003 European heat wave, which killed 20,000 people, maxed out with a WBT of 28°C. Anything over 30 is very dangerous and a WBT of 35°C (about 95°F) is not survivable by humans for more than about 20 minutes.
 Until quite recently, it’s been thought that a WBT of 35°C was effectively impossible under the prevailing climatic conditions of Earth, but as of 2020, there here have been at least 14 verified recordings of WBT in excess of the 35°C threshold of human survivability in the Persian Gulf and Pakistan since 1979.
 Climate change will increases these events.
 Modeling studies by Im and colleagues (2017) and Kang and Eltahir (2018) project heatwaves that will cross this critical threshold repeatedly in the next 30 years in the hugely-populous areas of the Gangetic Plain in India and the North China Plain in China.
 These two regions sum to more than a billion people.

 Dangerous WBTs will be increasingly common in the United States as well.
 The worst regions look like they will be in the Mississippi River basin, spilling over into East Texas.
-These are areas where high summer temperatures combine with extreme humidity and that’s the combination that makes for dangers WBTs.
+These are areas where high summer temperatures combine with extreme humidity and that’s the combination that makes for dangerous WBTs.

 In Termination Shock, we read about people requiring earthsuits to work during the day in Waco and along the Brazos River to Houston, as well as at protests on the campus of Texas A&M in College Station and the West Texas ranch belonging to T.R.
 Schmidt, the billionaire who wildcats a geoengineering solution to global warming.

 Earthsuits are described as “a whole basket of technologies, some of which belonged to the realm of materials science, such as fabric, or of mechanical engineering, such as pumps and fans.”
 But really the core of the suit was a portable refrigeration system, which is an Einstein–Szilard refrigerator.
-It’s a cool idea (as it were) and might actually be workable in the not-too-distant future, though whether we will have functional suits (as opposed to structures) cooled by Einstein–Szilard refrigerator is an open question.
+It’s a cool idea (as it were) and might actually be workable in the not-too-distant future, though whether we will have functional suits (as opposed to structures) cooled by Einstein–Szilard refrigerators is an open question.

 The simple fact is that the large swaths of the United States, including the second-largest state by population and the region that has driven population growth in recent years, are largely uninhabitable without substantial technological innovation and (presumably expensive) adaptation in the mid-2030s world of Termination Shock, is troubling to say the least.
 This strikes me as an outcome that is worth organizing to prevent.